Iraqi families return to rebuild their lives: Better Shelters offer a feeling of home in a city in ruins

-Better Shelter’s partner PCPM has implemented 500 Better Shelter units which will house Iraqi families that have returned home following the defeat of the Islamic State.
+UNHCR and with the help of PCPM has implemented 500 Better Shelter units which will house Iraqi families that have returned home following the defeat of the Islamic State.
 One of these towns is Barzan, located in the north not far from the Great Zab river and surrounded by green, hilly landscape.
-The area’s strategic location became a front line which saw major clashes between the Islamic State and Kurdish forces and resulting in the whole village being levelled to the ground.
+The area’s strategic location became a front line which saw major clashes between the Islamic State and Kurdish forces and resulted in the whole village being levelled to the ground.

 “Thanks to these shelters, a lot of families have been able to return to the village from the refugee camps”, said the head of Barzan.

 Residents who had managed to flee have found their homes in ruins upon their return.
 Many were farmers with little means – one cow and a few sheep – and do not have the money to rebuild their houses after years in displacement.
 After returning to Barzan many families have had to live for months in a crowded school building together with many others.

 Residents fled in panic, when the Islamic State took control over the village.
 Abdullah, a farmer, took refuge in a building ruin in Mosul with his family.
 They lived there for three years until they returned to Barzan and into a Better Shelter.

 “A home gives a sense of privacy that we have not had for years”, said Abdullah.